goreleaser/goreleaser/www/docs/customization/homebrew.md

     # GitHub/GitLab repository to push the formula to
     tap:
-      # Repository owner template. (templateable)
+      # Repository owner.
+      #
+      # Templates: allowed
       owner: user

-      # Repository name. (templateable)
+      # Repository name.
+      #
+      # Templates: allowed
       name: homebrew-tap

-      # Optionally a branch can be provided. (templateable)
+      # Optionally a branch can be provided.
       #
       # Default: default repository branch.
+      #
+      # Templates: allowed
       branch: main

       # Optionally a token can be provided, if it differs from the token
       # provided to GoReleaser
       token: "{{ .Env.HOMEBREW_TAP_GITHUB_TOKEN }}"

-    # Template for the url which is determined by the given Token (github,
+    # URL which is determined by the given Token (github, gitlab or gitea).
-    # gitlab or gitea)
     #
     # Default depends on the client.
+    # Templates: allowed
     url_template: "https://github.mycompany.com/foo/bar/releases/download/{{ .Tag }}/{{ .ArtifactName }}"

     # Allows you to set a custom download strategy.
 Note that you'll need
     # to implement the strategy and add it to your tap repository.
     # Example: https://docs.brew.sh/Formula-Cookbook#specifying-the-download-strategy-explicitly
-    # Default is empty.
     download_strategy: CurlDownloadStrategy

     # Allows you to add a custom require_relative at the top of the formula
     # template.
-    # Default is empty
     custom_require: custom_download_strategy

     # Git author used to commit to the repository.
-    # Defaults are shown.
     commit_author:
       name: goreleaserbot
       email: bot@goreleaser.com

     # The project name and current git tag are used in the format string.
+    #
+    # Templates: allowed
     commit_msg_template: "Brew formula update for {{ .ProjectName }} version {{ .Tag }}"

     # Folder inside the repository to put the formula.
-    # Default is the root folder.
     folder: Formula

     # Caveats for the user of your binary.
-    # Default is empty.
     caveats: "How to use this binary"

     # Your app's homepage.
-    # Default is empty.
     homepage: "https://example.com/"

-    # Template of your app's description.
+    # Your app's description.
-    # Default is empty.
+    #
+    # Templates: allowed
     description: "Software to create fast and easy drum rolls."

     # SPDX identifier of your app's license.
-    # Default is empty.
     license: "MIT"

     # Setting this will prevent goreleaser to actually try to commit the updated